PUM14-GutenTag/GutenTag/frontend/src/tests/README.md

 1. Make sure that you are running the Docker containers beforehand.
 2. Run `docker-compose run frontend npm test` in your terminal.

-It will run all the tests in file.test.js.
+It will run all tests meeting the following [filename conventions](https://create-react-app.dev/docs/running-tests/#filename-conventions):

+- Files with .js suffix in \_\_tests\_\_ folders.
+- Files with .test.js suffix.
+- Files with .spec.js suffix.